-Last updated on July 17th, 2021 at 06:54 am
+Last updated on July 24th, 2018 at 08:23 pm

 People who adopt strategies of this kind might be following the pattern of organizational psychopathy [Babiak 2007] [Morse 2004].
 Organizational psychopaths compulsively seek power and control over others.
 They use a vast array of tactics, but the tactic of greatest relevance to this discussion is the use of enterprise resources to advance the psychopath’s career.
 Technical debt provides a mechanism for borrowing future resources to enhance present performance, thus advancing the career of the psychopath.
 It’s especially attractive to the psychopath because the harmful consequences of technical debt can remain hidden until the psychopath has long ago moved on.

-Babiak and Hare estimate that the incidence of psychopathy in senior positions in business is about 3-4%—between 1/30 and 1/25.
+Babiak and Hare estimate that the incidence of psychopathy in senior positions in business is about 3-4% — between 1/30 and 1/25.
 However, I’m unaware of any studies of the strategic use of technical debt by these individuals.
 It’s reasonable to suppose that technical debt has been so employed, but the significance of this phenomenon is unknown.
 Serious investigation is in order.

 References